We are passionate about understanding your users to create better performing digital experiences.

 With the same aim of stakeholder workshops, the individual interviews ensure a single minded opinion which is unbiased from the views or influence of others.

 These are focus groups consisting of 5- 10 participants to identify and record user attitudes, experiences, pain points and frustrations of existing solutions and suggestions for improvements on design, functionality and content.

-A similar objective to user workshops however 4 - 6 users are given 45 minute individual interviews to provide insight and/ or feedback which hasn’t been influenced by others.
+A similar objective to user workshops however 4 - 6 users are given 45 minute individual interviews to provide insight and / or feedback which hasn’t been influenced by others.
 The insight from this can also be used to create personas.

-Observational-based interviews where the feedback is taken in-situ e.g. staff at their workplace, rather than in a separate room away from the real content in which the solution is used.
+We also undertake Contextual or Observational-based interviews where the feedback is taken in-situ e.g. staff at their workplace, rather than in a separate room away from the real content in which the solution is used.

-An ideal way to validate other research findings.
+A User Survey is ideal way to validate other research findings.
 This is a mass participant online questionnaire targeting 50-100 pre-identified user respondents (usually existing customers).
 Usually an incentive is required and users expect to see the results in some form.

 Card sorting workshop

 A workshop made up of between 2 and 6 participants with the aim of defining content hierarchy, groupings and label terminology.
 This activity can help with Menu development and defining key tasks and scenarios.
 It can also enhance online processes such as registrations and online purchases.

 RAW DATA & ANALYTICS

 There is so much data available regarding online behaviour which can highlight key actions users take online.
 Usage patterns, navigation pathways, pain points and drop outs can all be identified using raw data and analytics.